r3x3r/rubyslippers/README.md

 vloopstart=2200
 ~~~~

-5. Create Google Sheet to use as a database.
+5. Login to [Google Sheets](http://sheets.google.com) to create a sheet for database of your pi inventory.

 * example: piConnectBack
 * goto Tools menu, select Create form